WordPress and Wix are two of the most popular website building tools out there.

 - Use WordPress if you want to have full control of your website – this includes not having to deal with anyone limiting the way you mange your website, the designs you use, or the features you have on your website.

 - Use WordPress if not having access to a dedicated customer support isn’t a problem for you.
-Note; you still get customer support with your web host, but they won’t probably be able to help you outside of hosting-related issues.
+Note that you still get customer support with your web host, but they probably won’t be able to help you outside of hosting-related issues.

 - Wix is a one-stop, fully-featured and self-contained website building tool.
 It lets you build a fully-operational website or e-commerce store from scratch.
 It not only acts as the operating system of your website – like WordPress – but also as the web server that houses the software.

-- No third-party web servers required.
+- No third-party web servers are required.
 You get it all in one place – from Wix.com.
 If you don’t want to pay for a custom domain name, you also get a free subdomain that you can use.
-This is going to be something like
+This will look like this:

-- Wix works out of the box and lets you start building your website right after you sign up for a Wix.com account, without having to deal with any technical setup.
+- Wix works out of the box and lets you start building your website right after you sign up for a Wix.com account.
+You won’t have to deal with the technical setup.

 - Gives you access to more than 500 website designs.
 They can all be enabled with one click.
 There’s also the Wix App Market that offers add-ons that let you expand on your website’s default functionality.
-A lot of them are free, but there are some paid options as well – particularly for things like online store modules or form builders.
+Many of them are free, but there are some paid options as well – particularly for online store modules or form builders.

 - There are no coding or website development skills required to use Wix.

-- Wix does offer a plan that’s totally free, but it has its limitations.
+- Wix offers a free plan, but it has limitations.
 There are also paid plans, spanning from $5 to $25 a month.
 More on the pricing below.

-- There’s 24/7 support.
-This means that whatever problem you might have, the Wix.com guys will solve it for you.
+- There’s a 24/7 support.
+It means that whatever problem you might have, the Wix.com guys will solve it for you.

 The cost of Wix

-Wix is the only tool on this list that can be used entirely for free.
-With limitations, though.
-If you go for Wix free, you get:
+Wix can be used entirely for free, with limitations.
+If you get the Wix free, you get:

 - Free subdomain for your website, and an address following this template:

 - Free hosting plan.
-As part of which you get 500 MB of storage space and 500 MB of bandwidth monthly.
-This is not a lot, but should be okay to get you started.
+You get 500 MB of storage space and 500 MB of bandwidth monthly.
+This is not much but should be okay to get you started.